If you have a 'private residential tenancy', the law says your landlord needs to give you, in writing:

 Before you apply, you'll need to give your landlord at least 28 days' notice that you want to take them to the Tribunal.
 You can do this by filling in a form online.

 If you decide to take your landlord to the Tribunal you can apply for a 'payment order'.
-If a payment is given to your landlord it means they'll have to pay you money.
+If a payment order is made against your landlord, it means they'll have to pay you money.
 How much you'll get depends on what your landlord hasn't given you, but it can be up to the value of 6 months' rent.